To content

 Editing a photo of an ear canal in KIBI Media.

-KIBI Media is a multimedia management app for hospital staff.
-Its goal is to make it easy and efficient to organize, edit, and compare photos and video of a patient’s medical condition and its development over time.
+KIBI Media is a multimedia management app used by hospital staff.
+Its goal is to make it easy and efficient to organize, edit, and compare photos and video of a patient’s medical condition and its progress over time.
+It is the result of two previous web apps merged into one.

-KIBI is a Swedish software development company focusing on medical documentation and diagnostics solutions for healthcare providers.
-Their e-health solutions are used at over 100 hospitals and care centers in northern Europe.
-In 2019 they were acquired by Norwegian medtech company CSAM.
+KIBI was a Swedish software development company focusing on medical documentation and diagnostics solutions for healthcare providers.
+Their e-health solutions were used at over 100 hospitals and care centers in northern Europe.

 Printout of one of the old KIBI apps.

-A printout of the past version of the photo editing app.
+A printout of a past version of the photo editing app.

 Bechmarking photo editing apps

-For learning more about our users, Rickard and I flew to a hospital in northern Sweden where we spent a full day with their photographer (a soon-to-be user of KIBI Media).
+For learning more about our users, Rickard and I flew to a hospital in northern Sweden where we spent a full day with their photographer.
+We interviewed him and observed him doing everyday tasks.

-With our analysis of the photo editing apps, input from KIBI, and the detailed insights from our day with the photographer, we got to work.
+With our benchmarking done and our insights from our day with the photographer summarized, we got to work!

-I started by drawing wireframes of the entire app including even the smallest features.
-I drew everything on paper to save time, but also because Rickard would put together high-fidelity sketches later.
-What I drew included:
+I started drawing wireframes of the entire app, including even the smallest features.
+For saving time I drew everything on paper, which Rickard would later turn into high-fidelity sketches.
+The wireframes I drew showed how to do things like:

 Paper wireframe of KIBI media

 One of the wireframes used for usability testing.
-Using these small pieces of paper, I could simulate interactivity.
+Moving around these small pieces of paper made the prototype flexible.

 Another paper wireframe of KIBI Media

-Once I had improved the paper wireframes, Rickard and I started working on graphic design for the app.
-Rickard was in charge but kept me in the loop and included my feedback and ideas.
+Once I had improved the wireframes based on the feedback, Rickard started working on graphic design.
+He kept me in the loop, listened to feedback, and included several of my ideas.

-We then shared high-fidelity wireframes and graphic design guidelines with the KIBI developers.
-Throughout the rest of the project, we regularly met and helped them out implementing the design.
+When we felt content with his high-fidelity sketches and graphic design guidelines, we presented it to the developers at KIBI.
+Throughout the rest of the project, we regularly met with them and helped them implement our design.

-The developers later told us they had been impressed to work with designers who actually knew some programming.
+KIBI’s developers told us that it was great to work with designers who actually knew some programming

 Getting rid of precious pixels